 - Preheat the oven to 350°F (175°C).
 Lightly grease a medium casserole dish with butter to prevent sticking and encourage golden edges.

-- Sauté the aromatics: In a skillet over medium heat, melt 1 tbsp butter and cook the diced onion and minced garlic until translucent and fragrant-about 3-4 minutes.
+- Sauté the aromatics: In a skillet over medium heat, melt 1 tbsp butter.
+Cook the diced onion and minced garlic until translucent and fragrant (about 3–4 minutes).
 Set aside.

 - Prepare the plantains: In the same skillet, melt 2 tbsp butter.
-Add the plantain slices in a single layer, cooking until golden brown and caramelized on both sides, about 3 minutes per side.
-Work in batches to avoid overcrowding.
+Add plantain slices in a single layer and cook until golden brown and caramelized on both sides (about 3 minutes per side).
+Work in batches.

-- Make the creamy béchamel base: In a small saucepan, whisk together flour and milk over low heat.
-Stir constantly until the mixture thickens enough to coat the back of a spoon, about 5 minutes.
+- Make the creamy béchamel base: In a small saucepan, whisk flour and milk over low heat.
+Stir constantly until thick enough to coat the back of a spoon (about 5 minutes).
 Season with salt, pepper, and cumin.

-- Bake uncovered: Place casserole in the oven and bake for 30-35 minutes.
-The cheese on top should be golden, bubbly, and aromatic.
+- Bake uncovered: Bake 30–35 minutes.
+The top should turn golden, bubbly, and aromatic.

 Balance is key when combining sweet plantains and cheese.
-Select cheeses that melt smoothly yet offer a mild or tangy flavor to complement the plantain’s natural sugars.
+Select cheeses that melt smoothly and add either mild richness or a tangy contrast.
+Mild melt supports the sweet notes, while tang lifts the overall flavor.

-- Cheddar (mild): For a sharper flavor,substitute or mix in up to ¼ cup.
+- Cheddar (mild): For a sharper flavor, mix in up to 1/4 cup (or use a mild variant only).

 Presentation and Serving Suggestions